-In 2017, UNICEF USA partnered with global entertainer and humanitarian Beyoncé to create the multiyear BeyGood4Burundi initiative to support programs to improve water, sanitation and basic hygiene in the hardest-to-reach areas of the landlocked East African nation.
-The first 35 wells have now been completed.
-This year, Gucci and CHIME FOR CHANGE joined the partnership.
-Gucci's $1 million commitment to the project as a founding partner will help support the building of 80 additional wells, providing safe, clean water to more than 120,000 women, girls and their families.
-The goal is to provide safe water within a 30-minute walk for all.
+In 2017, UNICEF USA partnered with global entertainer and humanitarian Beyoncé to create the multiyear BeyGood4Burundi initiative to support programs to improve water, sanitation and basic hygiene in the hardest-to-reach areas of Burundi.
+In 2018, Gucci and CHIME FOR CHANGE joined the partnership.
+To date, 136 water points have been constructed or rehabilitated, providing sustainable access to safe water to 108,436 people in rural Burundi.

 There is much more work to be done

 In 2018, UNICEF invested over $1 billion to reach the most vulnerable children and families around the world with WASH and continued to lead WASH coordination in humanitarian emergencies in 19 countries.
 In South Sudan, where 5.1 million people live without safe water or sanitation facilities, UNICEF and partners are rehabilitating water treatment plants.
 In Bangladesh, UNICEF and partners are protecting Rohingya refugees from waterborne illnesses during monsoon season by chlorinating the water supply and relocating and rebuilding toilets in danger of flooding.
 And in wartorn Syria, UNICEF and partners are providing displaced families with safe, clean water so they can stay healthy.
 There is much more work to be done worldwide.